spiral-project/ihatemoney/docs/installation.rst

 Configure database with MySQL/MariaDB (optional)
 ================================================

-Only required if you use MySQL/MariaDB.
+.. note:: Only required if you use MySQL/MariaDB.

 1. Install PyMySQL dependencies.
 On Debian or Ubuntu, that would be::